DIY Fix: Replacing the Lower Intake Manifold on My 2008 Jeep Wrangler (3.8L V6)

 Placeholder: Close-up of cracked old manifold—proof in the pudding.

-- Apply RTV to end rails (thin bead—too much leaks).
+- Apply small amount of RTV to end rails (thin bead—too much leaks).

 - Install new gaskets, position manifold, hand-tighten bolts.

-- Torque in sequence: 18 ft-lbs (outer first, then inner—use diagram).
+- Torque in sequence: 18 ft-lbs (outer first, then inner—use use a diagram).

 - Reattach accessories: Injectors, sensors, hoses (double-check torque: 106 in-lbs for throttle body).